-The shoot would be fantastic inspiration for couples planning their weddings, and lots of great ideas can be taken from the concept, design and execution of the shoot.
-Firstly, due to the obvious Covid restrictions in place, the hair stylist (Unity Rhodes) can be pictured styling the bride’s hair with a protective visor, which will hopefully demonstrate to couples the safe practices that wedding professionals are adhering to, and also shows that by following these safe guidelines it is still just as achievable to have their hair styled.
+The shoot would be a fantastic inspiration for couples planning their weddings, and lots of great ideas can be taken from the concept, design and execution of the shoot.
+Firstly, due to the obvious Covid restrictions in place, the hair stylist (Unity Rhodes) can be pictured styling the bride’s hair with a protective visor, which will hopefully demonstrate to couples the safe practices that wedding professionals are adhering to and also shows that by following these safe guidelines it is still just as achievable to have their hair styled.

-By conducting an outdoor ceremony set up and indoor dining setting, the shoot conveyed the benefits of utilising both outdoor and indoor spaces of their wedding venue, and the importance of choosing a venue with gorgeous options inside and out – which Middleton Lodge certainly has!
+By conducting an outdoor ceremony set up and indoor dining setting, the shoot conveyed the benefits of utilising both outdoor and indoor spaces of their wedding venue and the importance of choosing a venue with gorgeous options inside and out – which Middleton Lodge certainly has!